Nash Equilibria on (Un)Stable Networks: Introduction

-The convergence properties of $k$CDs have immediate implications for the implementation of the proposed model.
+A primitive of games of links and behaviors is payoff externalities which can lead to multiplicity of NE$k$S networks.
+To reconcile this multiplicity, this paper introduces a $k$-player consensual dynamic ($k$CD)---a family of myopic dynamic processes where players sequentially adapt their behaviors and at most $k-1$ of their links, of course, subject to the stability constraints \footnote{Similar dynamics, although in a different context, are analysed by the evolutionary game theory and individual learning literatures, e.g., \cite{foster_young_90,kandori_mailath_rob_93,Blume_1993,JacksonWatts2001,JacksonWatts2002}.
+In a crude form, the motivation for these dynamics is present in \citet[Chapter VII]{Cournot_1838} and \cite[Section 9]{Nash1950}.}.
+In the presence of random preference shocks, $k$CDs induce a unique, invariant to the choice of $k$, stationary distribution over the set of all possible outcomes.
+Intuitively, each NE$k$S network is a local mode of this probability distribution.
+In addition, the larger $k$ is, the faster a $k$CD approaches the stationary distribution.

+These properties of $k$CDs facilitate both estimation of and simulation from these games.
 The model's likelihood is given by the (unique) stationary distribution of the $k$CD family.
-This distribution pertains to the Exponential Random Graph Models\footnote{See \cite{FrankStrauss1986markov,WassermanPattison1996}}, for which both direct estimation and simulating from the model with known parameters are computationally infeasible.\footnote{An evaluation of the likelihood involves a summation with $2^{(n^2+n)/2}$ terms, e.g. for $n=10$, $2^{55}$ terms.} For these models, the double Metropolis-Hastings sampler offers a Bayesian estimation strategy that nevertheless relies on simulations from the stationary distribution via Markov chains.\footnote{See \cite{murray2012mcmc}, \cite{Liang2010double}, and \cite{Mele2017}.} The $k$CD family has varying convergence rates, indexed by $k$, which in turn suggest a transparent strategy for designing these Markov chains.\footnote{Poor convergence properties are associated with local Markov chains, where each update is of size $o(n)$ (\citealp{BhamidiBrestlerSly_2011}).
-The novelty here is sampling with \emph{varying} $k$, on the support $\{2, \ldots, n-1\}$, speeding the convergence of the proposed algorithm.
-I thank a referee for pointing to me this direction.}
+This distribution pertains to the Exponential Random Graph Models (\citealp{FrankStrauss1986markov,WassermanPattison1996}), for which both direct estimation and simulating from the model with known parameters are computationally infeasible. \footnote{A likelihood evaluation involves summations with $2^{(n^2+n)/2}$ terms, e.g. for $n=10$, $2^{55}$ terms.} The double Metropolis-Hastings sampler offers a Bayesian estimation strategy that nevertheless relies on simulations from the stationary distribution via Markov chains (\citealp{murray2012mcmc,Liang2010double,Mele2017}).
+While, for different $k$s, $k$CDs have different convergence properties they have the same stationary distribution, which in turn suggests a transparent strategy for designing these Markov chains with \emph{varying} $k$. \footnote{Poor convergence properties are associated with local Markov chains, where each update is of size $o(n)$ (\citealp{BhamidiBrestlerSly_2011}).
+Importantly, varying $k$ on the support $\{2, \ldots, n-1\}$ is not anymore a local Markov chain.
+I thank an anonymous referee for pointing this out.}

 The model is estimated with data on smoking behavior, friendship networks, and home environment (parental education background and parental smoking behavior) from the National Longitudinal Study of Adolescent Health.\footnote{Details about the Add Health data, including the sample construction, are in the appendix.} This is a longitudinal study of a nationally representative sample of adolescents in the United States, who were in grades $7$--$12$ during the $1994$--$95$ school year.